cosmos/cosmos-sdk/PENDING.md

 ## v0.24.0 PENDING
 ^--- PENDING wasn't purged on sdk v0.23.0 release.

 BREAKING CHANGES
 * Update to tendermint v0.23.0.
 This involves removing crypto.Pubkey,
 maintaining a validator address to pubkey map, and using time.Time instead of int64 for time.
 [SDK PR](https://github.com/cosmos/cosmos-sdk/pull/1927)

 ## PENDING

 BREAKING CHANGES
 * API
-  - \#1880 [x/stake] changed the endpoints to be more REST-ful
+  - \#1880 and \#2000 [x/stake] changed the endpoints to be more REST-ful
 * Update to tendermint v0.22.5.
 This involves changing all of the cryptography imports.
 [Ref](https://github.com/tendermint/tendermint/pull/1966)
 * [baseapp] Msgs are no longer run on CheckTx, removed `ctx.IsCheckTx()`
 * [x/gov] CLI flag changed from `proposalID` to `proposal-id`